andrew/ultimate-awesome/README.md

 - [awesome-ai-repositories](https://github.com/altengineer/awesome-ai-repositories) - A curated list of open source repositories for AI Engineers.
 - [awesome-swift-async-await](https://github.com/artemnovichkov/awesome-swift-async-await) - A hand-curated list of Swift async/await resources.
 Feel free to contribute!.
 - [Awesome-Code](https://github.com/BinbinBian/Awesome-Code) - Links to a curated list of awesome implementations of  models.
-- [awesome-visionOS-apps](https://github.com/furnacecreek/awesome-visionOS-apps) - 🥽 A curated list of awesome apps designed for visionOS and Apple Vision Pro.
 - [awesome-refreshing-llms](https://github.com/hyintell/awesome-refreshing-llms) - EMNLP'23 survey: a curation of awesome papers and resources on refreshing large language models (LLMs) without expensive retraining.
 - [awesome-morphe](https://github.com/nvbangg/awesome-morphe) - Explore all Morphe resources, patches and community projects. 🔔 Get notified via the Telegram channel whenever there's a new update.
 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.